jordnkr/CypressAccessibilityPipeline/README.md

 - open a new command window and change directory to your cloned path: `cd /your/cloned/directory/path`
 - use the command: `npm install`

-> **Note:** If you incorporate cypress tests with your own project, and you already have your own local server configured, you do not need to do this part.
-You will just need to update the `'baseUrl'` variable in the `cypress.json` file to point at your localhost URL.

 ## Server and Running Tests
 In order to run the tests, you will first need to start an HTTP server.
+> **Note:** A server is not necessary to run Cypress tests themselves, but this project is all-inclusive, so the server is needed to serve the html pages that the tests are run against.
+If you incorporate cypress tests with your own project, and you already have your own local server configured (or you're targeting a web URL), you do not need to do this part.
+You will just need to update the `'baseUrl'` variable in the `cypress.json` file to point at your localhost URL

 ### Starting the Server
 This can be accomplished using [http-server](https://www.npmjs.com/package/http-server).
 It was installed with the dev dependencies, so all you need to do is: